BetterGUI-MC/Docs/content/modifier/overview.md

 +++

 * Item Modifier is the property of an item.
 It describes what the final item should be.
-* There are a lot of built-in modifiers for items.
+* There are a lot of built-in modifiers for items (Check the sidebar).
 A developer can also make his own modifier and register to the plugin.

 ## Example
 ```yaml